Process Art Activity with Bell Pepper Stamps

 This post contains affiliate links.
 Privacy and Disclosure

-This is a fun way for a discarded food to become a kids paint tool!
+Kids can play with their food without wasting a single bite!
+This is a fun way for a portion commonly discarded in food prep to become a kids paint tool!

 The stems of these peppers make great handles for kids to hold.
 This allows kids to easily stamp designs onto paper.